askovdal/fhfrmlf-preprocessing/increment-notes.md

 #### What would we like to work on?
 * We are going to evaluate more on our results, and write down what we have learned from our experiments.

+### Date: 21 April

+#### What did we achieve?
+* We've made an effort to write our thesis, organise papers and mapped out the structure of the report Most notably, we are focusing currently on the related works and results, and will be moving on from there

+#### What would we like to work on?
+* We want to further evaluate our results and begin the discussion part of the paper

+#### Questions for Veronika
+* What is meant by evaluation?
+* Do we need more experiments to report?
+* Can the methods section be rephrased to data and models?